delegatable/delegatable-eth/README.md

 To use this in your own contract, follow these simple steps:
 - inherit your contract from [contracts/Delegatable.sol](./packages/hardhat/contracts/Delegatable.sol).
+- Your constructor will need to pass the `Delegatable` class a name for your contract, and a version string, per [EIP 712](https://eips.ethereum.org/EIPS/eip-712).
 - Add our sample `_msgSender()` method to your contract, as seen in [our sample contract](./packages/hardhat/contracts/YourContract.sol).
 - If you are inheriting from any contracts that use `msg.sender` to identify a user, you should now use the `_msgSender()` method instead, to benefit from this framework.
 Conveniently, it seems that most [OpenZeppelin libraries](https://openzeppelin.com/contracts/) already use an internal `_msgSender()` implementation, and so overriding it as shown should be enough to use those libraries.